 The investor isn’t someone looking to buy a car that the founder has to provide a great deal to.

 Founders should be themselves.
 They should represent the opportunity and their passion for business.
-That is all they need to convince someone to do a deal.
+That is all they need to convince private investors to do a deal.

 Follow her on Twitter @MissEmmaMcG.